e-clearing-net/OCHP/OCHP.md

 For the end of the charging process the operator backend is able to authorise the same token.
 For the later exchanged CDR the transaction ID of the single authorisation is to be used.
+Note: OCHP only allows the internal repository of authorization records in the CHS to be checked against, which is the same list of tokens that also gets returned when downloading roaming authorization data into the CMS.

 ![Figure Message exchange for live authorisation requests for a single charging process.](media/SingleAuthorisation.png "Message exchange for live authorisation requests for a single charging process.")